 You just have to keep some simple tropes:

-- Approval of God: Carter has commented on the 2012 film Argo, which is a dramatization of the "Canadian Caper", a joint covert rescue by the Canadian government and the Central Intelligence Agency (CIA) of six American diplomats who had evaded capture during the Iran Hostage Crisis.
+- Approval of God: Carter has commented on the 2012 film Argo, which is a dramatization of the "Canadian Caper", a joint covert rescue by the Canadian government and the CIA of six American diplomats who had evaded capture during the Iran Hostage Crisis.

 - Beam Me Up, Scotty!:

 - It's widely remembered that Carter filed an official UFO report while he was the Governor of Georgia in 1973.
 It has been played up over the years to suggest that Carter believes in aliens or that he at least believed that he spotted an actual alien spacecraft.
 However, all he ever reported was that he spotted a strange object in the sky that couldn't easily be identified.
 The Skeptics' Guide to the Universe podcast in 2016 and 2020 theorized that Carter spotted a barium cloud emerging from the adjacent air force base.

 - His 1979 "Crisis of Confidence" speech became known as the "malaise speech", even though Carter didn't use that word.

 - Butt-Monkey: Carter was the go-to President to use as the butt of jokes until George W. Bush came along, so many media portrayals of Carter from the 80s and 90s characterize him in this manner or otherwise portray him as a loser.
 The Simpsons took it Up to Eleven.